-- 2.1 Residential Sector Sixteen covers part of the area of the Central East 'C' Residential Precinct (Plan No. 011).
-It is bounded by Central East 'B' Residential Precinct (Plan No. 006) and Residential Sector Thirteen (Plan No. 011-1000) to the south, Central East 'B' Residential Precinct and future urban residential development to the west, future linear park and urban residential development to the north, and Discovery Drive to the east.
+- 2.1 Residential Sector Seventeen covers part of the area of the Central East 'C' Residential Precinct (Plan No. 011).
+It is bounded by the Central East 'B' Residential Precinct (Plan No. 006) to the south, future urban residential development to the west and north and Residential Sector Sixteen (Plan No. 011-2000) to the east.
 The sector forms part of the Urban Residential Area land use element.
-The location of the sector within the precinct is shown on Figure 2. - 2.2 The area of the sector is 4.0 hectares.
-After dedication of land for roads and parks the residential area will be approximately 1.9 hectares. - 2.3 The plan in Figure 3 shows the final boundaries of the Urban Residential Area land use element relative to this sector.
+The location of the sector within the precinct is shown on Figure 2. - 2.2 The area of the sector is 2.9 hectares.
+After dedication of land for roads and parks the residential area will be approximately 1.8 hectares. - 2.3 The plan in Figure 3 shows the final boundaries of the Urban Residential Area land use element relative to this sector.
 The Proposed Metes and Bounds Description of the sector is provided in Annexure A.